Ten Tips To Become a More Peaceful Parent

 Of course you need to enforce your rules.
 But you can also acknowledge her perspective.
 When kids feel understood, they're more able to accept our limits.

-"You wish you could play longer, but it's bedtime.
+"You wish you could play longer, and now it's bedtime.
 I know that makes you sad."

-"You don't want Mommy to say No, but the answer is No. We don't say 'Shut Up' to each other, but it's ok to be sad and mad."
+"I hear that you don't want Mommy to say No, but the answer is still No. We don't say 'Shut Up' to each other, but it's ok to be sad and mad."

 "You are scared, but we always tell the truth to each other."

 If your child does not accept your direction ("I don't care what you say, you can't make me!"), it's always an indication that the relationship is not strong enough to support the teaching.
 This happens to all of us from time to time.
 At that point, stop and think about how to strengthen the relationship, not how to make the child "mind."
 Turning the situation into a power struggle will just deepen the rift between you.

 Timeouts, while infinitely better than hitting your child, are just another version of punishment by banishment and humiliation.
 They leave kids alone to manage their tangled-up emotions, so they undermine emotional intelligence.
 They erode, rather than strengthening, your relationship with your child.
 They set up a power struggle.
 And they only work while you're bigger.
 They're a more humane form of bullying than physical discipline.
 Click here for more information on why Timeouts don't work.